Myanmar's military seizes power in coup after detaining leader Aung San Suu Kyi and ruling party politicians - KION546

 The country woke up to widespread internet and communications blackouts, closed banks, and soldiers in army fatigues patrolling the streets of Myanmar’s largest city, Yangon.
 Residents turning on their television sets could only access the military-owned Myawaddy TV channel, with all other news channels seemingly blocked.

-As news filtered through that the country’s democratically-elected leaders had been detained in the capital — hours before the first session of the new parliament was set to open — a news anchor announced on the military-owned channel that power had been handed over to army chief Min Aung Hlaing.
+As news filtered through that the country’s democratically-elected leaders had been detained in the capital, a news anchor announced on the military-owned channel that power had been handed over to army chief Min Aung Hlaing.

 In the address, the military confirmed it had detained the country’s de facto civilian leader Suu Kyi, along with other high ranking National League for Democracy (NLD) leaders, in response to alleged voting irregularities in November’s election.

+Later on Monday the military announced the removal of 24 ministers and deputies from the government.
+The military has named 11 replacements, who will assume their roles in a new administration.
+That announcement was also made through Myawaddy TV.

-Suu Kyi’s party, the NLD claimed an overwhelming victory, taking 83% of the vote, which granted it another five years in government.
-The military-backed Union Solidarity and Development Party won 33 out of a possible 476 seats, far fewer than the party had expected.
+Suu Kyi’s party, the NLD claimed an overwhelming victory in that election, taking 83% of the vote, which granted it another five years in government.
+The military-backed Union Solidarity and Development Party won just 33 out of a possible 476 seats.

-The coup followed weeks of worsening political tensions in the country over the disputed election and rumors that the military could take over had been swirling for days.
+The coup came just hours before the first session of the new parliament was set to open, and follows weeks of worsening political tensions in the country over the disputed election amid rumors that the military could take over.

+A statement purportedly from Suu Kyi was published on her party’s official Facebook account, calling for people to protest against the coup on Monday, though there were questions about the statement’s authenticity.

+“The actions of the military are actions to put the country back under a dictatorship,” the statement said.
+“I urge people not to accept this, to respond and wholeheartedly to protest against the coup by the military.”

+Suu Kyi is being held at her official residence, according to her party’s official spokesperson.

+“She’s feeling well — walking in the compound frequently,” Kyi Toe said Monday in a post on his personal Facebook page.

-Monday’s events have been widely condemned internationally, with the United States calling on Myanmar’s military leaders to “release all government officials and civil society leaders and respect the will of the people.”
+Monday’s events have been widely condemned internationally, with the United States calling on Myanmar’s military leaders to “immediately relinquish the power they have seized, release the activists and officials they have detained, lift all telecommunications restrictions, and refrain from violence against civilians.”

-“The United States expresses grave concern and alarm regarding reports that the Burmese military has detained multiple civilian government leaders, including State Counsellor Aung San Suu Kyi, and civil society leaders,” according to a statement from the US Secretary of State Antony Blinken.
-“The military must reverse these actions immediately.”
+President Joe Biden threatened to review sanctions on Myanmar.
+“The United States removed sanctions on Burma over the past decade based on progress toward democracy.
+The reversal of that progress will necessitate an immediate review of our sanction laws and authorities, followed by appropriate action,” Biden said in a statement.

+He called the situation a “direct assault on the country’s transition to democracy and the rule of law,” and called on the international community to “press the Burmese military to immediately relinquish the power they seized.”

 Army chief Min Aung Hlaing, who is now running the country, has been under US sanctions since December 2019.
 He was designated for serious human rights abuses related to the atrocities committed against the Rohingya Muslim community.